 In older cities, which were originally developed before our current methods of storm drainage design, we may find that the existing drainage system has a combined sanitary and storm sewer.
 These types of sewers are forbidden under current environmental laws, so it is not very common to experience this condition anymore, but they do still exist in very old areas that have not had any new development for many years.
 This would be another challenge we would correct with our design plans.

-As Birmingham continues to focus on improvements to the city center and revitalization efforts, site engineering will be a critical component to delivering quality projects.
-We look forward to additional opportunities to be involved in helping transform our urban landscape.
+As urban areas focus on revitalization efforts, site engineering will be a critical component to delivering quality projects.
+We look forward to additional opportunities to be involved in helping transform urban landscapes.